sabertazimi/awesome-notes/programming/web/javascript/javascriptBasicNotes.md

 // true because of Function is `function Function()` and inherited from `Function.prototype`
 // Function has its own `prototype` property refer to `Function.prototype` Function.__proto__ === Function.prototype;
-// true because of Object.protoype is the top of inheritance chains (null is Object.prototype.__proto__)
+// true because of Object.prototype is the top of inheritance chains (null is Object.prototype.__proto__)
 // all `object/function/array instance`.__proto__......__proto__ refer to Object.prototype
 Function.__proto__.__proto__ === Object.prototype;